goodreasonai/abbey/README.md

 # Abbey 📚

-Abbey is an open source AI interface for chat, documents, YouTube videos, workspaces, and more.
+Abbey is an open source AI interface with notebooks, basic chat, documents, YouTube videos, and more.
 It orchestrates a variety of AI models in a private self-hosted package.
 You can run Abbey as a server for multiple users using your own authentication provider, or you can run it for yourself on your own machine.
 Abbey is highly configurable and extendible, using your chosen LLMs, TTS models, OCR models, and search engines.
 You can find a hosted version of Abbey [here](https://abbey.us.ai), which is used by many students and professionals.

-If you have any questions or suggestions, please open a GitHub issue!
+If you have any questions or suggestions, please feel free to open a GitHub issue.
 Otherwise, you may email us at `team@us.ai`.

 If Abbey is not by default configurable to your liking, and you're comfortable writing code, please consider opening a PR with your improvements!
 Adding new integrations and even full interfaces is straightforward; see more details in the "Contributing" section below.
 Lastly, Abbey provides simple configuration variables for things like its name, logo, and color scheme.
 See below how to switch them up.